Responsible Gambling in the UK

 10 possible warning signs of an addiction to gambling

 The following details are not a definitive list of symptoms.
 But they do act as a general guide.
 Indeed, many addicts may only tick one or two of them off, or they may have experienced all of them at one stage or another.
-On the flip side, simply ticking off one of the items doesn't necessarily mean you have problems.
+Conversely, ticking off one item doesn't necessarily mean you have problems.
 Nevertheless, it could be time to rethink your gambling activities.
-So, in no particular order, here are some of the key warning signs…
+So, in no particular order, here are some key warning signs…

 - Playing more to recreate a previous high from gambling